 This country also offers up a slice of culture and history, of course; in fact, the history of Iceland begins exactly with Vikings, these being the first settlers of the island (along with their slaves from the British Isles and Norway) in the early 9th Century AD.

-Map of the best places to stay in Iceland
+Map of the Places to Stay in Iceland

 Iceland’s accommodation reflects its culture and cool credentials, with lots of boutique hotels and luxury, lodge-style getaways, plus some friendly hostels and guesthouses thrown in for good measure.
 So there is something to suit every travellers in this cold but warm-hearted land.